It’s no secret that that although Paris is known for elegance and style, the French capital is also an art and culture hub.

 2. The Némo Biennale

 Through 25 March, 130 events dedicated to digital creation will be waiting for you at the Biennale Némo.
-This internationally renowned festival is at the crossroads of several art and digital realities.
+This internationally renowned festival is at the crossroads of various art and digital realities.
 Exhibitions and conferences are on the program of course in addition to shows, concerts and many other surprises.
 The merging of modern disciplines is a central theme of this Biennale since, after all, the future is now, isn’t it?

 Cette année on fait le pari fou d’installer une fresque de 30 mètres de long pendant 3 mois à La Gare de Lyon avec @gares_connexions.
 Grâce aux artistes So Kanno et yang02 vos mouvements seront la source de création d’une toile abstraite qui évoluera de jour en jour. 👉 À partir du 1er décembre dans la galerie des fresques de la Gare de Lyon #exposition #exhibition #fresque #robots #stylo #semisenseless #sokanno #yang02 #garedelyon #gareetconnexions #galeriedesfresques #biennalenemo #biennale #nemo #paris #iledefrance #igersfrance #instapic #picoftheday